Symptoms of discomfort due to pregnancy vary from woman to woman. The following are

 The craving may indicate a nutritional deficiency.

 Swelling or fluid retention.
-Mild swelling is common during pregnancy but severe swelling that lasts may be a sign
+Mild swelling is common during pregnancy, but severe swelling that lasts may be a

-of preeclampsia (abnormal condition marked by high blood pressure).
-Lying on the left
+sign of preeclampsia (abnormal condition marked by high blood pressure).
+Lying on

-side, elevating the legs, and wearing support hose and comfortable shoes may help
+the left side, elevating the legs, and wearing support hose and comfortable shoes

-to relieve the swelling.
-Be sure to notify your healthcare provider or midwife about
+may help to relieve the swelling.
+Be sure to notify your healthcare provider or midwife

 Skin changes.
 Due to fluctuations in hormone levels, including hormones that stimulate pigmentation